Who is Blake Abbie? Know about the ‘Bling Empire: New York’ star's net worth, career and more

 All the details about Bling Empire: New York cast member Blake Abbie

-While Blake Abbie’s net worth is estimated to be USD 3 to 5 million, Netflix highlights his family’s wealth and says its net worth is around USD 20 million.
+While Blake Abbie’s net worth is estimated to be USD 3 – 5 million, Netflix highlights his family’s wealth and says its net worth is around USD 20 million.

 The 32-year-old began his career as a photography assistant.
 However, he changed his tracks to pursue journalism.
 According to The Cut, he is the editor-at-large of an Indie fashion magazine named A Magazine Curated By, which is extremely well-known among the who’s who of the luxury fashion world.
 It has had Simone Rocha, Eckhaus Latta and Kim Jones serve as its curators.